awabasif1/gyrobot/BUILD_GUIDE.md

 **Step 1 — Learn C++ and OpenCV basics for video.**
 If C++ is new, spend real time here — a shaky foundation here compounds later.
-Goal: a small C++ program that opens your laptop's webcam (built-in or USB) with OpenCV and displays it, using `cv::VideoCapture`.
+Goal: a small C++ program running **on the Jetson** that opens your camera (USB via `cv::VideoCapture(0)`, or CSI via a GStreamer pipeline string if you're using a Pi camera module) with OpenCV and displays it — either over X11 forwarding via SSH, or by saving a frame to disk and `scp`-ing it back to check, since you're running headless.

 **Step 2 — Learn CUDA fundamentals.**
 Work through an introductory CUDA C++ tutorial (NVIDIA's own "An Easy